Yo Gabba Gabba!

-Yo Gabba Gabba! is an American children's musical animated live-action television series created by Christian Jacobs and Scott Schultz.
+Yo Gabba Gabba! is an American children's musical animated television series created by Christian Jacobs and Scott Schultz.
 It is developed by Kay Wilson Stallings.
 The show is about a human musician named DJ Lance Rock and 5 friendly costumed toys: Muno, the red cyclops; Foofa, the pink flower bubble; Plex, the magical yellow robot; Brobee, the little green broccoli bee/forest creature; and Toodee, the blue cat-dragon.
 It is co-produced by the Magic Store and Wildbrain Entertainment.
 Its first episode premiered on Nickelodeon on August 20, 2007, as a part of its Nick Jr. block.
 In 2011, beginning with the fourth season the series moved to the Nick Jr. Channel.
 The final episode aired on November 12, 2015, and following the end of the fourth season, Nickelodeon announced that Yo Gabba Gabba! had been cancelled and would not be renewed for a fifth season.
 However, reruns aired on the Nick Jr. Channel until October 24, 2016.
 The television program spawned a touring live stage show, several toys, and branded clothing.

 In 2021, it was announced that the series would be revived for Apple TV+.
-The revival series, titled Yo Gabba GabbaLand!, consists of 10 new episodes and premiered on August 9, 2024.
+The revival series, titled Yo Gabba GabbaLand!, consists of 20 new episodes.
+The first season premiered on August 9, 2024 and the second season premiered on January 30, 2026.
 Apple TV+ has also acquired the previous episodes and specials for its service.